jhpyle/docassemble/_docs/functions.md

 was used to save the result of the background process to a variable (`answer`), the result can be displayed by referring to `${ answer }`.

+{% include side-by-side.html demo="background_action_refresh" %}

+The next example is like the first, except the notification takes place through [Javascript] code created by the background process, which in this case uses the built-in [Javascript] function [`alert()`] to send a message to the user.

+{% include side-by-side.html demo="background_action_javascript" %}

-The user interface does not respond immediately.
-It polls the server every six seconds.
+Note that the user interface does not respond immediately when the background task finishes.
+The user's browser polls the server every six seconds (edit [`checkin interval`] to adjust this).
 Therefore, users may experience up to a six-second delay after the background process finishes before they receive notification.

-### Refresh

-{% include side-by-side.html demo="background_action_refresh" %}

 ## Comparison with scheduled tasks